 The underlying idea and construction criteria for the slit array is:

-During general use, the overflow slits are empty so that their full capacity is available in case of need.
-If they get filled, they must be emptied first when writing starts, before ink is drawn from the tank.
+During general use, the overflow slits are empty so that their full capacity is available in case of need (oversupply of ink from the reservoir, etc.).
+If they have been filled, they must be emptied first when writing starts, before ink is drawn from the tank.

 I would have liked to design a feed with slits increasing in diameter towards the nib, like a small Christmas tree.
 This would have required a different, unusual shape of the grip section to house it.
 The fountain pen market is very traditional.
 Management was not prepared to take the risk.

 As far as I can see, we have covered now all the functional aspects of the feed.
-Remind me in case I have forgotten something, which quite possibly can be the case.
+Remind me in case I have forgotten something, which can happen quite easily when one is very engaged in writing.
 Let us have a look at the design process and design criteria, now.

 The next chapter focuses on the Development of the Feed.